 Keep in mind that being FDA registered is not the same as being FDA approved.

 Can you use Eddie by Giddy with other ED treatments?

-The company says that Eddie by Giddy can be used along with ED medications, vacuum pumps, or other ED treatments if approved by your doctor.
+The company says you can use Eddie with ED medications, vacuum pumps, or other ED treatments if a doctor approves them for you.

-How do you put on the Eddie by Giddy?
+How do you put on Eddie by Giddy?

-Put the ring on your soft or hard penis, with the opening facing down, in front of your testicles.
+Put the device on your soft or hard penis, with the opening facing down, in front of your testicles.

-Secure the tension bands at the ends of the ring.
-The blue band is for less pressure and the orange band is for the most constriction.
+Secure the tension band around the legs of the device.
+The blue band (Comfort) is for less pressure.
+The orange band (Sport) is for the most constriction.